eosnetworkfoundation/devrel/Best-Practices/Definition-of-Done.md

 * Must have peer review and be validated
 * If applicable, PRs merged to all applicable branches
 * If applicable, must be visually inspected in final format
+* Tickets must be closed, and status must be done or discarded